 Did you know that unwashed hands cause most foodborne illnesses?
 There is a simple solution to this common pitfall—wash your hands!

-- Use warm water to get your hands wet, add soap and rub hands together for 20 seconds before rinsing carefully.
+- Use warm water to wet your hands, add soap, and rub your hands together for 20 seconds before rinsing carefully.

 #2 Pitfall is Cross-Contamination

 Campylobacter jejuni are bacteria common in poultry that are easily killed by heat.
-Most people do not undercook poultry, so the likely way that C. jejuni cause illness is when kitchen equipment is used to prepare raw poultry and then not properly washed before preparing ready-to-eat foods.
+Most people do not undercook poultry, so the likely way that C. jejuni causes illness is when kitchen equipment is used to prepare raw poultry and is not properly washed before preparing ready-to-eat foods.

-- Wash cutting boards, knives, utensils and counter tops in hot, soapy water after preparing each food item and before going on to the next one.
+- Wash cutting boards, knives, utensils, and countertops with hot, soapy water after preparing each food item and before going on to the next one.